layervault/api/README.md

   - ```deleted_at``` - The deletion date for the Folders
   - ```revision_number``` - The revision number of the File

-#### Creating a File
+#### Creating and Uploading a File

 Creates a File under the referenced folder path and organization.
+Returns a JSON payload containing the necessary S3 upload parameters to make an file upload directly to the LayerVault servers.

  Definition